Send money to Japan

 Important information and numbers you need before making an IMT include:

-- Receiver's full name
+- Recipient's full name

-- Receiver's residential or business address.
+- Recipient's residential or business address

-Who are money transfer agents?
+What are my international money transfer options?

 Pros: Trusting and familiar names with generally good reputations.
 They also offer convenience, as you'll be able to transfer money overseas with your existing bank account.

 Cons: Sometimes limited time and knowledge to do what you want them to.
 If they have a dedicated IMT service team available, then you’re in luck!
 But the conversion charges and fees still may be higher than competitive alternatives.